xebia/essentials/composition-over-inheritance.md

 ---

 layout: card
 category: realisation

 ---

 Favor composition over inheritance

 ---

-<p>Also known as the &lsquo;composite reuse principle&rsquo;.
-Favor
-      composition over inheritance to achieve polymorphism.</p>
+Also known as the &lsquo;composite reuse principle&rsquo;.
+Favor composition over inheritance to achieve polymorphism.

 ---

 ### Also known as